kinostl/crystal_caravans/docs/002_0_your_chalice.md

 The elements a chalice can attune to are Fire, Water, Wind, and Earth.

 -   Fire becomes Fire Magicite
 -   Water becomes Ice Magicite
 -   Wind becomes Thunder Magicite
 -   Earth becomes Clear Magicite

+Your GM might let you attune your chalice to another element.
+They'll let you know what kind of Magicite it is.